Meaad96s/prosper-loan-tablue-story/write-up.md

 ### Summary

 The story derive insights on prosper loans for future reference and facts.
 The data set has 113,937 loans along with 81 variables of each loan, including loan amount, interest rate ..etc.
-The story shed light on strong relationship that show correlation and point out the most important loan variables.
+The story shed light on strong relationship that shows correlation and point out the most important loan variables.

 ### Design